 REDUCE YOUR OWN EMISSIONS: Decrease the amount you drive, and keep your car well tuned; avoid burning wood in your fireplace at home on calm nights.

-BE INFORMED: Request information from local government, the Ministry of the Environment , Environment Canada, plant managers and environmental groups.
+BE INFORMED: Request information from local government, the Ministry of the Environment, Conservation and Parks, Environment Canada, plant managers and environmental groups.
+Determine if you’re at increased risk of health problems due to air pollution.
+Sign up for AQHI alerts with Environment Canada.

 2Pope CA 3rd, Dockerty DW,Spengler JD, Raizenne ME, “Respiratory health andPM10 pollution.
 A daily time series analysis”, Department of Economics, Brigham Young University, Provo, Utah 84602, US National Library of Medicine National Institutes of Health, 1991 Sep; 144(3 Pt1): 668-74, 1991